 In order to solve the task we used Bonjour technology (for iOS):

-Bonjour, also known as zero-configuration networking, enables automatic discovery of devices and services on a local network using industry standard IP protocols.
-Bonjour makes it easy to discover, publish, and resolve network services with a sophisticated, yet easy-to-use, programming interface that is accessible from Cocoa, Ruby, Python, and other languages.
+Bonjour enables automatic discovery of devices and services on a local network using industry standard IP protocols.
+It is also known as zero-configuration networking.
+Bonjour makes it easy to discover, publish, and resolve network services with a sophisticated, yet easy-to-use, programming interface.
+This interface is accessible from Cocoa, Ruby, Python, and other languages.

 Using Bonjour allowed us to minimize user’s participation in the work process of the app – now the user simply needed to enable Bluetooth in the Settings.

 So, it became critical to obtain and collect device information for all devices and keep them available all the time.
-To achieve this we’ve used the data exchange mechanism (via Bonjour service) which starts on every device and reports it device info.
-At the end of this process we obtained a list of all detected devices, and could tell which of them had our app running.
+To achieve this we used the data exchange mechanism via Bonjour service.
+This mechanism starts on every device and reports its device info.
+At the end of this process we obtained a list of all detected devices.
+So, we could tell which of them had our app running.

 Maintaining and updating the list of discovered devices

 So we had to come up with a device-pinging algorithm which allowed us to get information on the devices availability while preventing them from hibernating.
-In this algorithm we used a system of multiple pings to validate if the device is truly went out of network or not.
-If after several pings it doesn’t responds, it is removed from the “discovered list”.
+We used a system of multiple pings in this algorithm.
+It helps validate if the device is truly went out of network or not.
+If the device doesn’t respond after several pings, you should remove it from the “discovered list”.